WestMecCoding/WBLA-3PM-KIDDERS/gabriel_readme.md

         </div>
 ```

-- I helped clean any messy code or files by organizing them or editing the code
+- I helped clean any messy code or files by organizing them or editing the code and helped others with anything I could provide with my knowledge

 - I wrote the entire presenation slideshow on google slides for the team
     - consisting of 7 slides and revised the entire thing